Galaxy clustering at cosmic dawn from JWST/NIRCam observations to redshift z$\sim$11: Results and Discussion

 \subsection{Galaxy bias magnitude dependence}

 Interestingly, our sample is sufficiently large to explore luminosity dependence on galaxy bias by building subsamples of sources selected at different magnitude intervals for sources at redshifts $z\sim5$, $z\sim6$, and $z\sim7$ (sources at higher redshift are too few to enable a split in magnitude subsamples).
-The magnitude bin size for each redshift selection has been chosen to ensure a balanced distribution of sources in each subsample, resulting in the average $M_{F200W}$ for each bin shown in Fig.~\ref{fig: bias vs M}.
-For comparison, we also report in this figure the results from prior studies on galaxy clustering.
-Reassuringly, with a consistent luminosity selection, our bias determination for the brightest samples are overlapping with prior measurements reported in the literature(\citealt{Overzier_2006,Barone_2014,Harikane_2016,Qiu_2018,Dalmasso_2023}).
-This agreement gives both confidence in our analysis, and also confirms that previous photometric samples of candidate galaxies at the end of the epoch of reionization have the same clustering properties as the higher quality JADES samples (which benefit from deeper data for improved photometric selection).

-Fig.\ref{fig: bias vs M} shows a decrease of bias with decreasing galaxy luminosity out to $M_{F200W}\sim -16$.
-This observed trend is effectively captured by the theoretical model for the bias evolution $b(M_{F200W})$ derived from \citet{Trenti_2015} using the Gamma Ray Burst no-metal bias scenario, which traces star formation and therefore gives a halo mass- UV magnitude relationship we can plot against our data.
-Considering the simplicity of the model, it is remarkable that there is a good agreement with the observations. \\
+The magnitude bin size for each redshift selection has been chosen to ensure a balanced distribution of sources in each subsample, resulting in the average $M_{F200W}$ for each bin shown in Fig.\ref{fig: bias vs M}.\\ For comparison in Fig.\ref{fig: bias vs M} we also report results from prior studies on galaxy clustering.
+Reassuringly, with a consistent luminosity selection, our bias determination for the brightest samples are overlapping with prior measurements reported in the literature (\citealt{Overzier_2006,Barone_2014,Harikane_2016,Qiu_2018,Dalmasso_2023}).
+This agreement gives both confidence in our analysis, and also confirms that previous photometric samples of candidate galaxies at the end of the epoch of reionization have the same clustering properties as the higher quality JADES samples (which benefit from deeper data for improved photometric selection).\\ Fig.\ref{fig: bias vs M} shows a decrease of bias with decreasing galaxy luminosity out to $M_{F200W}\sim -15.5$.
+This observed trend is effectively captured by the theoretical model for the bias evolution $b(M_{F200W})$ derived from \citet{Trenti_2015} using the Gamma Ray Burst no-metal bias scenario, which traces star formation and therefore gives a halo mass-UV magnitude relationship we can plot against our data.\\